-Participants will guess: money, phone, ID card, etc. Then, take out the grass, stones, etc., and show them to the participants.
-The participants see that what they guess was very different from the reality of what was there.
+Group members will guess: money, phone, ID card, etc. Then, take out the grass, stones, etc., and show them to the group members.
+The group members see that what they guess was very different from the reality of what was there.